kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 Wash plants, then cut up into usable pieces.
 Some plants can be eaten raw, while others need to be cooked.

 **Leaching**

 Some plants contain toxins that can be removed by leaching.
 A common example is acorns, which can be shelled and boiled in several changes of water to remove tannins.

-### Preservation
-Plants can be dried by wind, air, sun, or fire.

 ## Insects
 Insects are a good source of protein, but need to be gathered in large numbers to provide a substantial meal.
 If you don't want to eat insects, you can use them as bait for fishing or trapping.